ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 **Ivy Decorators**

-Ivy provides test decorators for frontend tests to make it easier and more maintainable, currently there are two:
+Ivy provides test decorators for frontend tests to make them easier and more maintainable, currently there are two:

 * :func:`@handle_frontend_test` a decorator which is used to test frontend functions, for example :func:`np.zeros` and :func:`tensorflow.tan`.
 * :func:`@handle_frontend_method` a decorator which is used to test frontend methods and special methods, for example :func:`torch.Tensor.add` and :func:`numpy.ndarray.__add__`.